Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***How do I get debug information?***
 You can use the command
     tail -f log/development.log
-To watch the dev log.
+to watch the log in development mode.

 ***How do I get the latest source?***

 Pull the latest from github:
     git pull
-Install any updates to the bundle:
+Install any updates to gems:
     bundle install

 ***How do I reset the database to a totally clean state?***